 A Photographer’s Guide to Light: Noticing Direct Reflections

-If you’d like to know more about the essential role that light plays in photography, then you’ll love our course, A Photographer’s Guide to Light.
-In this lesson, you will learn about direct reflections and see how they work in lighting and photography.
+If you’d like to know more about the essential role that light plays in photography, then you’ll our course, A Photographer’s Guide to Light.
+In this lesson, you will learn about direct reflections and how they work in lighting and photography.

 Direct Reflections

-Direct reflection—also known as specular reflection—is the mirror-like reflection of a light from a in which the light from a single incoming direction is reflected in a single outgoing direction.
+Direct reflection—also known as specular reflection—is the mirror-like reflection of a light from a surface in which the light from a single incoming direction is reflected in a single outgoing direction.

 This direct reflection behaviour is described by the law of reflection: the angle of incidence equals the angle of reflection.